 To realise our vision, we need to embed losses management into our business and general way of working.
-Specifically this means we will:
+Specifically, this means we will:

 - Develop and commit to implementing a Losses Strategy to efficiently manage both technical and non-technical losses on the network over the long term.
 This includes specific actions and performance measures to track the impact of actions during 2023-28.
 We will report on our progress against our wide range of 'main actions' (detailed in Table 2) at a high level annually. - Report on the focussed list of 'key actions' and associated performance measures regularly as a way of transparently showing the impact of our actions during 2023-28.
 The key actions and performance measures are detailed in Table 3. - Manage losses across the full range of our engineering activities that aligns with our net zero ambition, underpinned by the actions detailed within this Losses Strategy. - Expand our engagement and education activity with our customers and stakeholders, whereby enabling our customers to become energy efficient not only saves them money, but also has subsequent whole system (including losses) benefits. - Fully incorporating the societal cost of losses (cost of energy and cost of carbon) into our decisions, from investment, to network operation.
 This means that decisions made by us will automatically embed losses optimisation into the decision making process. - Continue our strategy of not bringing forward work programmes solely to target losses reduction.
 We do not believe it is justified by the cost benefit analyses (CBAs) we have undertaken.
 Instead, we will justify improvements in losses as part of investment with other primary drivers.
 We adopted this approach during 2015-23 to justify targeted asset upsizing, and this will be our approach during 2023-28.
 The CBA 'inputs' are specified by Ofgem and based on a pre-defined rate of decarbonisation.
-The (future) energy prices and carbon intensity are based on this rate of decarbonisation and are therefore an important focus area. - Continue to take on board input and feedback from our enhanced stakeholder engagements to steer and inform our losses management strategy during 2023-28, and building on work done by ourselves and other distribution network operators (DNOs) during 2015-23. - Continue (and significantly expand) working with our customers, fellow DNOs, partners, academia, industry stakeholders and the wider communities, to:
+The (future) energy prices and carbon intensity are based on this rate of decarbonisation and are therefore an important focus area. - Continue to take on board input and feedback from our enhanced stakeholder engagements to steer and inform our losses management strategy during 2023-28; and building on work done by ourselves and other distribution network operators (DNOs) during 2015-23. - Continue (and significantly expand) working with our customers, fellow DNOs, partners, academia, industry stakeholders and the wider communities, to: - better understand losses, particularly when considering decarbonisation, and further developing the evidence base on the proportion of losses that network companies can influence/control; and continuing to research, innovate, collaborate and share best practice to optimise whole system losses whilst facilitating net zero.

-&lt;sup>7 We will do this by having a 'flexible' business plan to support achieving the net zero target in line with a range different pathways, facilitated by uncertainty mechanisms which will allow us to meet new investments as their value to existing and future consumers becomes clearer.
+7 We will do this by having a 'flexible' business plan to support achieving the net zero target in line with a range of different pathways, facilitated by uncertainty mechanisms which will allow us to meet new investments as their value to existing and future consumers becomes clearer.